Installation

 When using this method, you must ensure that the three.js library is available

-as a global variable under the name THREE
+as a global variable under the name THREE.
+In the simplest form this

 can be achieved by including the minified library code from a CDN by including